lsst-sitcom/sitcomtn-162/index.md

 The Yamamoto cuts describe a size ratio cut, defined as the size of the object squared divided by size of the PSF squared, or $T^{gauss}/T^{gauss}_{PSF}$.
 This is used as a star-galaxy cut.
 For the Yamamoto measurements, these sizes are measured for the pre-PSF objects, so stars will hover around 0 for this ratio.
 Meanwhile, the Metadetection measurements here use the `wmom` algorithm, meaning T and T_PSF are both measured after the reconvolution step, and will be slightly larger; stars will hover closer to 1.
 The Metadetection paper {cite:p}`Sheldon_2023` uses a cut of 1.2 for this size ratio, and indicates that while the inclusion of stars might introduce a bias, it’s quite small.
 Based on {numref}`obj_T_vs_s2n`, the stars identified around `wmom_T_ratio` = 1 appear to fall consistently below `wmom_T_ratio` = 1.1.
 This value is chosen instead for the `wmom_T_ratio` cut, since the inclusion of extra galaxies in the weak lensing sample outweighs the potential inclusion of some low S/N stars.

 There are a few additional differences from the {cite:p}`yamamoto` cuts.
-The magnitude cut is based off of [magnitude histogram plots], while the junk cuts and size cuts are specific to DES and don't seem to appear to affect LSSTComCam data.
+The magnitude cut is based off of {numref}`mag_cut` and {cite:p}`SITCOMTN-161`, while the junk cuts and size cuts are specific to DES and don't seem to appear to affect LSSTComCam data.

 :::{table} Each cut applied to the Metadetection catalog after the RS cuts.
 Note that the number of rows removed is for each individual cut, so cuts may overlap with other cuts.
 :name: selection_cuts